AmelieHeinrich/GameProject/README.md

-# Game Project : A gift to my girlfriend Ellie
+# Game Project : A gift to my girlfriend Kai

 ## How to run